 where $a_j$ represents the $j^{th}$ text-related prosody scheme.
 Similarly, the same sequence Y could be combined with different speaker information and speaker-related prosody.
 The combined sequence can be written as:

 where $b_n$ represents the $n^{th}$ speaker information and related prosody.
 Although $Z$ does not contain all the speech information, it represents a unique speech audio more than random noise.
-In other words, $Z$ and speech are the independent coupling pair that can reduce the curvature of reverse trajectories learned by the ODE model.
+In other words, $Z$ and speech are the deterministic coupling pair that can reduce the curvature of reverse trajectories learned by the ODE model.

-To train the ODE model with this independent coupling pair data, SF-Speech generates speech through three steps, as shown in Fig. \ref{fig2}.
-First, because the average pronunciation and text-related prosody are highly correlated with the phoneme, SF-Speech models them jointly from phoneme sequences.
-As a result, the output of the text encoder, $F_1$, represents the sequence $Y$ in Eq. \ref{eq:7}.
-Then, SF-Speech utilizes a speaker adder to extract the speaker information and speaker-related prosody from the audio context prompt and add them to the $F_1$.
-The output of the speaker adder $F_2$ could be considered as the embedding of the sequence $Z$ in Eq. \ref{eq:8}.
-Finally, SF-Speech employs an ODE module, called Detail ODE, to transport $F_2$ to the mel-spectrograms.
+To train the ODE model with this pair of data, SF-Speech generates speech through three steps, as shown in Fig. \ref{fig2}.
+First, we model the average pronunciation and text-related prosody jointly from phoneme sequences with a text encoder, as they are highly correlated with the text.
+The output of the text encoder, $F_1$, represents the sequence $Y$ in Eq. \ref{eq:7}.
+Then, a speaker adder is utilized to extract the speaker information and speaker-related prosody from the in-context prompt $F_p$ and add them to the $F_1$.
+The output of the speaker adder $F_2$ is considered as the embedding of the sequence $Z$ in Eq. \ref{eq:8}.
+Finally, an ODE module, called detail ODE, is employed to transport $F_2$ to the mel-spectrograms.
 For convenience, we use $F_3$ later to represent the mel-spectrograms.
-To help the Detail ODE converge stably, $F_1$, $F_2$, and the audio context prompt are concatenated together as the input of the Detail ODE, as illustrated in the right of Fig. \ref{fig2}.
-Furthermore, to learn a continuous distribution from the limited training speech, we follow \cite{liu2022flow} and add a continuous noise $\xi$ on $F_2$ when training the ODE model, where $\xi \sim \mathcal{N}(0,I)$.
+To help the detail ODE converge stably, $F_1$, $F_2$, and $F_p$ are concatenated together as its input, as illustrated on the right of Fig. \ref{fig2}.
+Furthermore, to learn a continuous distribution from the limited training speech, we follow \cite{liu2022flow} and add a continuous noise $\xi$ on $F_2$ during training, where $\xi \sim \mathcal{N}(0,I)$.
 As a result, the optimization goal of SF-Speech can be written as:

-where $H_{t}^{'} = tF_3+(1-t)\widetilde{F_2}$ and $\widetilde{F_2} = F_2 + \xi$.
+where $\varphi_t(\widetilde{F_2}) = tF_3+(1-(1-\sigma_{min})t)\widetilde{F_2}$ and $\widetilde{F_2} = F_2 + \xi$.